 To continue efforts to connect the trail over Teton Pass, the City of Victor and Teton County, WY, successfully secured \$2.2 million in Federal Land Access Program (FLAP) grants in 2013-14 for the Wilson to Victor section.
 Wyoming Pathways and nonprofit partners assisted in the grant writing and generating public support for these grants.
-The two National Forests, Bridger-Teton and Caribou-Targhee, are key partners in the Teton Pass connection.
+The two national forests, Bridger-Teton and Caribou-Targhee, are key partners in the Teton Pass connection.
 Design work is underway for the Victor project, which will connect the trail two more miles from Moose Creek to the WY state line in 2016.
 The Wyoming FLAP project is starting planning and environmental work for the remaining 6 miles to connect between state line and the top of Teton Pass.

-In the 1990's Idaho State Parks acquired approximately 30 miles of the old rail right-of-way between Tetonia and Ashton.
+In the 1990's IDPR acquired approximately 30 miles of the old rail right-of-way between Tetonia and Ashton.
 Opened to the public in 2010, the unpaved trail spans 29.6 miles through scenic eastern Idaho farmland.
 Three major railroad trestles at Fall River, Conant Creek, and Bitch Creek were rehabilitated when the rail trail was developed and now serve as key highlights of the trail.
 Numerous historic grain elevators punctuate the rail trail and add to the corridor's rich history.
 Breathtaking views of the Tetons are also present throughout the corridor.
-In addition to hiking, biking, and horseback riding, snowmobiles and crosscountry skiers can be found along the trail in the winter months.
+In addition to hiking, biking, and horseback riding in the warm months, snowmobiles, cross-country skiers and fat biking can be found along the trail in the winter months.

-Trail development in Teton Valley has been enormously supported through the efforts of non-profits.
+Trail development in Teton Valley has been greatly supported through the efforts of non-profits.
 TVTAP supports trail efforts in Teton Valley through fundraising, trail construction, trail maintenance, and advocacy.
-TVTAP has even developed a website about the Greater Yellowstone Trail (http://tetonrailtrail.tvtap. org)that provides historical background, maps and information for those seeking to ride the trail as it exists today.
+TVTAP has even developed a preliminary website about the existing routes comprising the Greater Yellowstone Trail (http://tetonrailtrail.tvtap.org)that provides historical background, maps and information for those seeking to ride the trail as it exists today.
 TVTAP also facilitates a number of events and festivals such as a Summer Trail Work day and the annual WYDAHO mountain bike festival which drew over 450 visitors to the region last year.

 Ashton serves as a gateway to Caribou-Targhee National Forest and offers many excellent road biking opportunities on the low-volume county roads surrounding the city.
 Recent efforts by the Ashton Cycling Committee have sought to promote and improve these cycling routes.
 Within the Caribou-Targhee National Forest, an extensive network of shared motorized/non-motorized trails exist for use by OHV riders, snowmobilers, bicyclists and hikers.
 The historic West Yellowstone branch railroad grade (also referred to as ATV Trail 001) constitutes one of these trails and extends 38 miles from Warm River Campground north through Big Springs and up to the Montana state line.
 Motorized traffic is prohibited on the first three miles of the railroad grade from Warm River Campground to the Bear Gulch Trailhead.
 Beyond Bear Gulch, motorized vehicles under 50" wide and non-motorized traffic are permitted on the railroad grade.
+Recent community and Forest Service efforts in the Island Park Recreation Area have focused on the development of the Island Park Community Trail which links many of the areas attractions and services.

+RECENT ACCOMPLISHMENTS:

-RECENT ACCOMPLISHMENTS: Rendezvous Ski Trail System Continental Divide Trail GREATER YELLOWSTONE TETON EXISTING TRAIL MILEAGE: 0 Miles Montana Trails
+Rendezvous Ski Trail System Continental Divide Trail

+GREATER YELLOWSTONE TETON EXISTING TRAIL MILEAGE: 0 Miles

+Montana Trails